 By Cesar Castro – Managing Partner at Escalate Group

-In October 2014, I attended Singularity University-YPO’s executive program at NASA facility in Mountain View.
+In October 2014, I attended Singularity University-YPO’s executive program at the NASA facility in Mountain View.
 We studied several accelerating technologies that have grown exponentially for several years and how those technologies help to address humanity’s grand challenges.

-After digesting my week and getting back to my normal life, I tried to explain the concepts I learned to my family, friends and colleagues – People looked at me as I was speaking another language.
+After digesting my week and getting back to my normal life, I tried to explain the concepts I learned to my family, friends, and colleagues – People looked at me as if I was speaking another language.
 They seem not to understand what I was talking about, as they were all tied to the traditional linear mindset.

 At that same time, Salim Ismail, our program director, and a few of his colleagues had just launched their book Exponential Organization.
 Very soon after, it became a business best-seller.
-The book is a must read for anyone interested in learning about the new organizational mechanisms and business practices that create value from exponential technologies.
+The book is a must-read for anyone interested in learning about the new organizational mechanisms and business practices that create value from exponential technologies.